The philosopher, Ronald Brady, once wrote about his undergraduate experience this way:

 If, as is commonly thought, qualities reside outside the bounds of any rigorous science, including biological science, then the very idea of a qualitative biology is self-contradictory.
 There can be no such science.
 Since this entire book is founded on the contrary assumption — an assumption explicitly defended in Chapters 13 and 24 — it feels obligatory to provide some particularly instructive examples of what a qualitative biology might look like.

 In what follows I offer three such examples of widely differing sorts.
-The first involves the study of a single animal, the second a study of leaf sequences on certain plants, and the third a study of systemic morphological, behavioral, and other patterns recognizable in evolved groups of organisms, yet inexplicable in terms of present evolutionary theory.
+The first involves the study of a single animal, the second a study of leaf sequences along the stems of certain plants, and the third a study of systemic morphological, behavioral, and other patterns recognizable in evolved groups of organisms, yet inexplicable in terms of present evolutionary theory.

 Craig Holdrege is a biologist with a predilection for what he calls “whole-organism studies”.
 In his research he struggles to arrive at a unified picture of an organism by approaching it from all sides: morphological, physiological, behavioral, ecological, and more.
 The knowledge he arrives at in this way is irreducibly qualitative.
 But what does that mean?
 Before we look at Holdrege’s sketch of the three-toed sloth, let’s take in some basic information about this creature of the South American rain forest: